5 MarkUp Alternatives for Web Designers: The Good, Bad & Buggy

 When MarkUp announced their changes in early 2025, it felt like a gut-punch. $79/month is genuinely absurd—that's more than I pay for tools like Squarespace that are actually essential to running my entire business.
 That price feels like going to buy a bike 🚲 and being told you can only get a luxury car.
 No thanks!

-I’m testing: Pastel, Ruttl, and Workflow.
+I’m testing: Pastel, Ruttl, Workflow, Webvizio, and Simple Commenter.
 I've been putting these three tools through their paces & in this post’s accompanying video you can see my real-time reactions to some of those tests!

-I'm focusing on those 3 because they all have free or affordable plans, their core features include website feedback, and whether they'll actually work as a suitable alternative.
+I'm focusing on those 5 because they all have free or affordable pricing plans, their core features include website feedback, and I wanted to know whether they'll actually work as a suitable alternative to MarkUp.
 Let's break them down one by one.

 Tool #1: